kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 ## Simple Variant

 The simplest variant is demonstrated by this PowerShell script.
-Please note, in a real-world scenario we would parameterize the script to allow entry of the secrets.
+Please note, in a real-world scenario you would parameterize the script to allow entry of the secrets.
 For simplicity we use random GUIDs here.

 ```powershell